-In contrast to $R^2$-SortnRegress, SCORE estimates the causal order by sequentially discovering graph leaf nodes based on the Jacobian's variance \shortcite{SCORE}.
+In contrast to $R^2$-SortnRegress, SCORE estimates the causal order by sequentially discovering graph leaf nodes based on the Jacobian's variance \citep{SCORE}.
 The Jacobian approximates the probability density score function, i.e., the gradient of the log-likelihood, of each passively observed vertex using the remaining nodes.
 The reason for using the variance of the partial derivatives is that the leaf nodes of a graph have constant elements on the diagonal entries of the Jacobian.
 Therefore, the nodes with the lowest variance of the Jacobian are iteratively added to the causal order list, and removed from the passively observed dataset.
 In this way, the following computation of the topological order is based on the reduced subgraph.
-The score’s Jacobian for each vertex is computed using Stein identity estimator.
-Spurious edges along the computed causal order are eliminated using the same pruning-step as in CAM \shortcite{CAM}.
-NoGAM extends SCORE’s causal order search using observational attributes without making the assumption about Gaussian noise distribution \shortcite{NoGAM}.
+The score’s Jacobian for each vertex is computed using the Stein identity estimator.
+Spurious edges along the computed causal order are eliminated using the same pruning step as in CAM \citep{CAM}.
+NoGAM extends SCORE’s causal order search using observational attributes without assuming Gaussian noise distribution \citep{NoGAM}.
 In addition to computing the output from SCORE for each vertex, NoGAM estimates each node's residuals with a series of Kernel Ridge Regressions using the remaining vertices.
 The residuals are then used as inputs to estimate the same score function, in order to find the leaf vertex, which has the lowest difference between SCORE’s output and the residuals-based output.
 NoGAM’s first step makes use of the residual estimates, since, given any generic noise distribution, the residual of a leaf node represents a sufficiently good predictor for that node.
 This is not the case for non-leaf vertices.
-DAS improves the scalability of SCORE and NoGAM by reducing the number of potential edges along the causal order to be eliminated in the final CAM-pruning step, since the latter takes most of the computational time during the causal discovery process \shortcite{DAS}.
+DAS improves the scalability of SCORE and NoGAM by reducing the number of potential edges along the causal order to be eliminated in the final CAM-pruning step since the latter takes most of the computational time during the causal discovery process \citep{DAS}.
 Once the causal order is estimated using SCORE, an additional hypothesis testing step for potential parent nodes is performed using SCORE’s partial derivatives.
-In particular, the edges implied by the causal order are kept only if the corresponding off diagonal entries in the Jacobian are significantly different from zero.
+In particular, the edges implied by the causal order are kept only if the corresponding off-diagonal entries in the Jacobian are significantly different from zero.
 The hypothesis testing step utilizes Welch’s t-test with a reference node, the average entries of which are the closest to zero.
 This step results into lower number of spurious edges to be removed in the final CAM-pruning phase.
-Overall, SCORE, NoGAM and DAS bear a lot of algorithmic similarities.
-Since DAS' hypothesis testing step prior to CAM-pruning makes the algorithm scalable, we include only DAS among the three causal order-based techniques in our large-scale empirical analysis.\\
+Overall, SCORE, NoGAM, and DAS show a lot of algorithmic similarities.
+Since DAS' hypothesis testing step prior to CAM-pruning makes the algorithm scalable, we exclude SCORE and NoGAM from our empirical analysis.\\